ivanramos148/marketplace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+### Description

+Market-Hub is a place where anyone can upload their used or new items to the marketplace and sell them to anyone, a user can sign in using their google account and have comments under their items if anyone is interested.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.